hypervel/hypervel.org/docs/docs/structure.md

 ### The Mail Directory

-This directory does not exist by default.
+This directory does not exist by default, but will be created for you if you execute the `make:mail` Artisan command.
 The `Mail` directory contains all of your [classes that represent emails](/docs/mail) sent by your application.
 Mail objects allow you to encapsulate all of the logic of building an email in a single, simple class that may be sent using the `Mail::send` method.

-> `make:mail` command is not supported yet.

 ### The Models Directory